8.5 Example Systems

-At this point, we have seen many of the components that are required to provide one or two aspects of security.
+We have now seen many of the components required to provide one or two aspects of security.
 These components include cryptographic algorithms, key predistribution mechanisms, and authentication protocols.
 In this section, we examine some complete systems that use these components.

 These systems can be roughly categorized by the protocol layer at which they operate.
 Systems that operate at the application layer include Pretty Good Privacy (PGP), which provides electronic mail security, and Secure Shell (SSH), a secure remote login facility.
 At the transport layer, there is the IETF's Transport Layer Security (TLS) standard and the older protocol from which it derives, Secure Socket Layer (SSL).
 The IPsec (IP Security) protocols, as their name implies, operate at the IP (network) layer.
 802.11i provides security at the link layer of wireless networks.
 This section describes the salient features of each of these approaches.